 WTAW Press is a 501(c)(3) nonprofit that supports the artistic development of writers; fosters a thriving literary community; and inspires a passion for literature through publishing books, through producing its national neighborhood of author readings, Why There Are Words, and through providing online workshops and manuscript consultations for those who many not have the ability to access such opportunities in other ways.

-WTAW Press strives to do its (small) part in creating a more representative publishing industry across differences in race, class, gender, geography and more.
+WTAW Press strives to do its part in creating a more representative publishing industry across differences in race, class, gender, geography and more.
 Our organization is made up of volunteer individuals who support and challenge one another to become the best versions of ourselves in doing this good work we believe in.

 WTAW Press is directed by founding publisher Peg Alford Pursell.
 Our Board of Directors is a small, hardworking group of authors that embodies cultural, ethnic, and racial diversity.
 Members identify as women, a Black nonbinary person, a bicultural Arab and Jewish American, a biracial Black Jewish American, and a white guy.
-We are active members of the literary community and engage with voices in our community that lead discussions related to cultural responsiveness and racial equity.
-We have developed a culture in our organization that is committed to growth and evolution and celebrates continuous challenge to individual and collective inherent biases.
-We're proud of the culture we've created, and eager to continue our work and progress.
+We are active members of the literary community and engage with voices in the community that lead discussions related to cultural responsiveness and racial equity.
+We have developed a culture in our organization that is committed to growth and evolution and that celebrates continuous challenge to individual and collective inherent biases.
+We're proud of the culture we've created, and we're eager to continue our work and progress.

 We're interested in collaborating with and partnering with like-minded organizations.
 Please get in touch to discuss possibilities and ideas.

 You can read more about our publishing program here.